perrywang/simple-sms/README.md

-# simple-sms
-simple stock management usage for friend
+simple stock managment system for a old friend